lakejs/lake-docs/reference/range.md

 ### isBox <Badge type="info" text="Read only" />

-A boolean value indicating whether the range's start point is in a box.
+A boolean value indicating whether the start position of the range is within a box.

 * Type: `boolean`